thoughtbot/dns/book/chapters/registering-a-new-domain.md

 `whois` (pronouced "who is") is a tool for getting information about who has rights to a domain name.
 Notice I didn't mention ownership.
 No one ever actually owns a domain, we just get the ability to rent it for some amount of time.
 Confusingly, the protocol for getting WHOIS information is also called WHOIS but with uppercase letters.
 In summary: we can use `whois` to retrieve WHOIS information.
 Makes sense, right?

 Using the command line tool isn't the only way, however.
 We can also use [Internic's WHOIS service](http://www.internic.net/whois.html).
 In spite of being updated in 2001, it continues to hold strong to the design aesthetic of the early 90s.
-It supports domains ending in `.aero`, `.arpa`, `.asia`, `.biz`, `.cat`, `.com`, `.coop`, `.edu`, `.info`, `.int`, `.jobs`, `.mobi`, `.museum`, `.name`, `.net`, `.org`, `.pro`, and `.travel`.
+The only caveat is it only supports certain domains, mostly the more common domains like `.com`, `.net`, `.org`, etc.

-From now on, I'm not going to use the period for `com`, `net`, etc. It's hard to read and isn't totally.
+From now on, I'm not going to use the period for `com`, `net`, etc. It's hard to read and isn't technically accurate.
 If you're curious, check out [TODO: relevant FAQ/appendix to be written].

 If `petrock.com` is taken, we have to look for a different domain.
 Let's try `petrock.dentist` instead.
 If we're trying to get WHOIS information for a domain that Internic doesn't support, we'll have to use a special WHOIS server.
 To do that visit the [Root Zone Database](https://www.iana.org/domains/root/db), find the top-level domain we're looking for, and see if they have a WHOIS server.
 I [looked up](https://www.iana.org/domains/root/db/dentist.html) the whois server for `dentist` domains: `whois.rightside.co`.
-We can use it with the `-h` option with `whois`:
+We can either visit that site to look up our domain, or we can use the `whois` tool with the `-h` option:

 ```
 whois -h whois.rightside.co petrock.dentist
 ```

-We'll get back a bunch of text.
-We're looking for something that in so many words says _We have no record of this domain so therefore it's open for registration._ There's no standard for what WHOIS needs to return.
-But generally we're looking for something like `No match for "EXAMPLE.COM"` or `No entries found`.
+Either way, we'll get back a bunch of text.
+Since there's no standard for what WHOIS returns, this could be anything.
+We're looking for text that in so many words says _We have no record of this domain so therefore it's open for registration._ Common ways to phrase this are: `No match for "EXAMPLE.COM"` or `No entries found`.

 We'll fill out our own WHOIS information later on.